Tiger Energy Drink

 Tiger is an energy drink, produced by Polish company Maspex.

 Facts

 Tiger has been branded with a nickname of Polish boxer Dariusz 'Tiger' Michalczewski and promoted with the slogan: "Power is back!”
 The boxer granted license for the drink manufacturing, distribution and promotion to Maspex company in 2010.
 The old manufacturer has been forbidden by Polish courts to refer to the brand in any manner.

+Tiger Energy Drink debuted first on the Polish market in 2003.
+From the outset, the brand featured Dariusz "Tiger" Michalczewski, who starred in the drink's first television commercial, among other roles.
+Initially, production was handled by Gellwe (currently operating under the name FoodCare).

+In 2006, the brand refreshed its logo and changed its advertising slogan to "Power is back."

+In 2007, Tiger surpassed Red Bull in sales, thus becoming the leader in the Polish energy drink market.

+In 2010, Dariusz Michalczewski, aka "Tiger," and the Darek Michalczewski "Equal Opportunities" Foundation decided to terminate their contract with FoodCare and license the production, distribution, and promotion of the drink under the Tiger brand to companies within the Maspex Group.